Last update: January 2021

 Machinefabriek is the alias of Rutger Zuydervelt.
-Rutger's music combines elements of ambient, noise, minimalism, drone, field recordings and electro-acoustic experiments.
-His pieces can be heard as an attempt to create sonic environments for the listener to dwell in.
-Finding tension in texture, tone and timing, the result can be very minimalistic at first glance, but reveals itself upon closer listening.
+His music combines elements of ambient, noise, minimalism, drone, field recordings and electro-acoustic experiments.
+The music can be heard as an attempt to create sonic environments for the listener to dwell in.
+It can be minimalistic at first glance, but reveals its depth upon closer listening.
 The devil is in the details.

-Rutger was born in 1978 in Apeldoorn (The Netherlands) and now resides in Rotterdam.
+Zuydervelt was born in 1978 in Apeldoorn (The Netherlands) and now resides in Schiedam (close to Rotterdam).
 He started recording as Machinefabriek in 2004.
 After a series of self released cd-rs, his official debut Marijn was issued in 2006, with great critical acclaim.
-Since than, a solid stream of music was released on labels such as Type, Important, Home Normal, 12K, Entr'acte, Dekorder, Miasmah, Consouling Sounds, Experimedia and Staalplaat.
+Since then, a solid stream of music was released on labels such as Western Vinyl, Type, Important, 12K, Entr'acte, Miasmah, Consouling Sounds, Eilean and Edition Wandelweiser.
 He performed all over the globe, from Canada to Israel and from Russia to Japan.

-Rutger collaborated (on record and/or live) with numerous artists, such as Steinbrüchel, Jaap Blonk, Aaron Martin, Peter Broderick, Frans de Waard, Mats Gustafsson, Steve Roden, Gareth Davis, Stephen Vitiello, Michel Banabila, Dirk Serries and Dead Neanderthals, amongst many others.
+Zuydervelt collaborated (on record and/or live) with numerous artists, such as Marissa Nadler, Jaap Blonk, Aaron Martin, Peter Broderick, Frans de Waard, Richard youngs, Steve Roden, Gareth Davis, Stephen Vitiello, Michel Banabila, Dirk Serries and Dead Neanderthals, amongst many others.

-There's a first time for everything, and in 2016 Rutger completed his first video game score, for the American sci-fi adventure Astroneer, launched in December that year.
+There's a first time for everything, and in 2016 Zuydervelt started working on his first video game score, for the hugely succesful American sci-fi adventure Astroneer, launched at in December that year.